Lim Hui Ying

-Lim Hui Ying (林慧英 (Lîm Hūi-eng); born 1963) is a Malaysian politician who has served as the Deputy Minister of Finance in the Unity Government administration under Prime Minister and Minister Anwar Ibrahim as well as Minister II Amir Hamzah Azizan since December 2023 and the Member of Parliament (MP) for Tanjong since November 2022.
+Lim Hui Ying (林慧英 (Lîm Hūi-eng); born 1963) is a Malaysian politician who is serving as the Deputy Minister of Women, Family and Community Development in the Unity Government administration under Prime Minister Anwar Ibrahim since December 2025 and the Member of Parliament (MP) for Tanjong since November 2022.
+Previously, she served as the Deputy Minister of Finance along with Minister II Amir Hamzah Azizan from December 2023 until December 2025.
 She served as the Deputy Minister of Education in the PH administration under Prime Minister Anwar and Minister Fadhlina Sidek from December 2022 to December 2023.
 She served as a Senator from August 2018 to her resignation in November 2022.
 She is a member and State Secretary of Penang of the Democratic Action Party (DAP), a component party of the PH coalition.
 She is the daughter of DAP veteran Lim Kit Siang and younger sister of Bagan MP Lim Guan Eng.

 Political career

 In the 15th General Election, Lim contested for the first-time and won the Tanjong parliamentary seat under the Pakatan Harapan ticket.

-She was then appointed to serve as the Deputy Minister of Education, along with Fadhlina Sidek as the Minister of Education.
+She was then appointed to serve as the Deputy Minister of Education, along with Fadhlina Sidek as the Minister of Education, on 9 December 2022.
+On 12 December 2023, she was moved and appointed to the post of Deputy Minister of Finance during a cabinet reshuffle.
+She served on that role for two years until 16 December 2025, where in another cabinet reshuffle she was assigned to the post of Deputy Minister of Women, Family and Community Development, and Liew Chin Tong succeeded her as the new Deputy Minister of Finance.

 Controversy

 On 27 March 2023, Deputy Speaker of the Dewan Rakyat Ramli Mohd Nor reprimanded Lim over the failure of not preparing an answer for the oral question-and-answer session.
-Earlier, Ahmad Marzuk Shaary (PN-Pengkalan Chepa) had asked about the education ministry’s plans to ensure students received nutritious meals in school.
+Earlier, Ahmad Marzuk Shaary (PN-Pengkalan Chepa) had asked about the education ministry's plans to ensure students received nutritious meals in school.
 However, Lim told the Dewan Rakyat that she had not prepared an answer, and asked to submit a written reply.
 She said:

 May I answer it through a written reply?